 Why Increase Energy Efficiency?
-Over 90% of our region's total greenhouse gas emissions are due to energy consumption (Chicago Regional Greenhouse Gas Emissions Inventory), and efficient energy use can improve our environment and reduce money spent on electricity, natural gas and the infrastructures built to deliver them.
-Most energy comes from the burning of fossil fuels that include coal, petroleum and natural gas.
-When burned, fossil fuels create carbon dioxide, a greenhouse gas.
+Over 90% of our region's total greenhouse gas emissions are due to energy consumption (Chicago Regional Greenhouse Gas Emissions Inventory), and efficient energy use can improve our environment and reduce money spent on electricity, natural gas and the infrastructures built to deliver

-The demand for energy is growing; as our population increases energy-dependent appliances continue to be ever more integrated into homes and businesses.
+The demand for energy is growing; as our population increases energy dependent appliances continue to be ever more integrated into homes and businesses.
 Aurora has experienced an estimated increase of over 12,000 households since 2000 with an average consumption of 9,856 kWh of electricity and 808 therms of natural gas per household.
 The proliferation of consumer electronics, telecommunications and increasing demand for heating and cooling primarily drives the rise of energy consumption in the commercial and residential sectors.
 In 2005, Aurora consumed 1.4 billion kWh of electricity with 62% occurring in the commercial and industrial sector and the remaining 38% occurring in residential.
 The amount of natural gas consumed was 80 million therms with 45% occurring in the commercial and industrial sector and the remaining 55% occurring in residential.